-Faculty: The Arts & Sciences faculty, from a wide variety of backgrounds, have helped to develop the program and are eager to teach, monitor and mentor the Praxis students.
-In addition, leaders in business, nonprofit organizations and government, many of whom discovered the foundation for their success in liberal arts studies, will be lecturers in the signature Praxis courses.
+Faculty: The Arts & Sciences faculty from a wide variety of backgrounds have helped to develop the Praxis program and are eager to teach, monitor and mentor the Praxis students.
+In addition, leaders in business, nonprofit organizations and government — many of whom discovered the foundation for their success in liberal arts studies — will be lecturers in the signature Praxis courses.

-Focused Workforce Curriculum: Not only does the Praxis program provide students with the foundation of a liberal arts education, the curriculum is designed specifically to provide students with many additional tools essential for their future in the world of work.
-Besides the specialized content of a particular field, the student will be acquiring the expertise essential for his or her first job as well as for careers that may not yet exist:
+Focused Workforce Curriculum: The Praxis program does more than provide students with the foundation of a liberal arts education: the curriculum is designed specifically to provide students with many additional tools essential for their future in the world of work.
+In addition to being exposed to the specialized content of a particular field, Praxis students will be acquiring the expertise essential for their first jobs as well as for careers that may not yet exist:

-- Analysis of multiple perspectives essential in the increasing globalization of our world
+- Analysis of multiple perspectives essential to the increasing globalization of our world

 - Critical thinking